-The Titanic Museum commemorates the story of perhaps the most famous ship of all time.
-It was founded by Josh Joslyn, the leader of the first commercial expedition to the Titanic in 1987 (the ship was discovered in 1985, several decades after it sunk).
-The museum is one of two Titanic museums in the country; the other is Pigeon Forge, Tennessee.
-The museum is housed inside a half-scale replica of the front half of the ship, reaching a height of a 100 feet.
-Inside, visitors will find over 400 artifacts—valued at $4.5 million dollars—from the wreck, a replica "grand staircase," third-class hallways, parlors, and cabins.
-Visitors also get a boarding pass from an actual passenger or crew member, and can do a number of activities like shovel coal and send an SOS message.
-The museum opened in 2006 and has received visitors from all over the world.
+Opening in 2006, The Titanic Museum commemorates the story of perhaps the most famous ship of all time.
+It was founded by Josh Joslyn, the leader of the first commercial expedition to the Titanic in 1987 (the ship was discovered in 1985, several decades after it first sunk in 1912).
+The museum is one of two Titanic museums in the country; the other is in Pigeon Forge, Tennessee.
+The museum is housed inside a half-scale replica of the front half of the ship which this display reaching a height of 100 feet.
+Inside, visitors will find over 400 artifacts—valued at $4.5 million dollars—from the wreck, a replica "grand staircase," third-class hallways, parlors, and first-class cabins.
+Visitors also get a boarding pass from an actual passenger or crew member and can do a number of activities like shovel coal and send an SOS message.
+The museum has received visitors from all over the world since it’s opening.

 Backstory and Context

-Those who survived escaped onto lifeboats but, infamously, the ship only enough lifeboats necessary to carry half of the passengers and crew.
+Those who survived escaped onto lifeboats but, infamously, the ship only had enough lifeboats necessary to carry half of the passengers and crew.
 The crew was not trained in evacuation either.
 The ship eventually broke into two and sunk from the back of the ship after striking the iceberg.
-Other ships heard the distress signals but were hours away.
-The ship that did arrive (at 4am) was the RMS Carpathia, which rescued those that survived the sinking at four in the morning.
+Other ships heard the distress signals, but were hours away.
+The ship that did arrive was the RMS Carpathia, which rescued those that survived the sinking at four in the morning.
 The ship has laid dormant in the ocean and the wreckage wasn’t discovered until September 1, 1985.
 There was a movie detailing events in the form of a romantic tragedy movie released in 1997.